eosnetworkfoundation/grant-framework/applications/trustswap.md

 - Where and how does your project fit into the ecosystem?
 The future is EVM...
 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-A world of crupto users looking to trade their crypto currencies.
+A world of crypto users looking to trade their crypto currencies.
 - What need(s) does your project meet?
-The need of users to switch among multiple crypto currencies.
+The need of users to switch among multiple crypto currencie, obtain tokens of new projects, swaps for stable currencies.
 - Are there any other projects similar to yours in the EOSIO ecosystem?
-There are multiple crypto decentralized exchanged on the ecosystem, we are the first one available on the upcoming TrustEVM side chain.
+There are multiple crypto decentralized exchanged on the ecosystem, we are the first one available on the upcoming Trust EVM EOS side chain.
+There are currently no other decetralized exchanges built for Trust EVM.
-  - If so, how is your project different?
-  - If not, are there similar projects in related ecosystems?

 ## Team